AdobeDocs/campaign-web.en/help/v8/rn/documentation-updates.md

 >
 >This documentation is under construction and frequently updated.
 The final version of this content will be ready in January 2023.

-This page lists all the documentation updates for Campaign Web v8.
+This page lists all the documentation updates for Campaign v8 Web.